 Concluding Your Negotiations

 Negotiation with your landlord should always end with a written version of what the two of you agreed to.
 For example, if he has agreed to omit an illegal clause, cross it out and make sure that both of you initial and date the cross-out.
 Similarly, add signatures and the date if you add a clause to a preprinted lease or rental agreement.
 If your landlord offers to fix the oven or install security bars on the windows, write this into the lease or rental agreement and set a deadline for work to be completed (ideally, before you move in).
-Or outline the terms of your agreement in a letter of understanding, explained below.
-Negotiation techniques are covered in more detail in Chapter 13.
+Or outline the terms of your agreement in a letter of understanding that spells out the terms of your agreement.